webdataset/webdataset/docs/pydoc.md

      |      :param nbatches: maximum number of batches
      |      :param nsamples: maximum number of samples
      |      :param batchsize: integer giving batchsize, or function to compute it
      |
+     |  rsample(self, p=0.5)
+     |      Randomly subsample a stream of samples.
+     |
+     |      :param args: probability of including a sample in the output stream.
+     |
      |  select(self, predicate, **kw)
      |      Select samples matching some predicate.